bdhay/MIUI-HyperOS-Theme-Editor/README.md

 prevent app updates or uninstall them if they occur and remove the local import functionality again.

-# MIUI HyperOS Theme Editor
+# MIUI HyperOS Theme Editor by Xiaomi

 via https://t.me/MiThemesGlobal